 form by use of

-aria-labelledby, which would then better expose the purpose of the form for users navigating by landmarks.
+aria-labelledby, which would then better expose the purpose of the form for people navigating by landmarks.

 If a visible heading would just absolutely ruin the design of a form or the page it’s on (btw, it wouldn’t), then alternate methods can be used to provide an accessible name to the form.
 For instance, using an

-search ARIA role that can be used to better surface these types forms to users.
+search role that can be used to better surface these types forms to people.

 main landmark is meant to designate the primary content of a page.
 In modern browsers, a

 main landmark is natively conveyed by use of the

 <main> element can’t be used, or you need to support a legacy browser that doesn’t have full implementation of the native element, the ARIA

 role="main" can be used to force the landmark superclass.

 Ideally there should only be a single, active,